sguppy-91/cmj-processor/docs/methods.md

   M. A. (2014).
 Development of a criterion method to determine peak mechanical power output in a countermovement jump. *Journal of Strength and Conditioning Research*, 28(6), 1552–1558.
-- Guppy, S. et al. (2024).
-[2024 IJSSC deadlift-stability manuscript —
+- Guppy, S. N., Nagatani, T., Poon, W. C. K., Kendall, K. L., Lake, J. P., & Haff, G. G. (2024).
+The stability of the deadlift three repetition maximum.
-  full citation to be inserted from the manuscript's reference list.]
+  *International Journal of Sports Science & Coaching*, 19(2), 812-821.